Last updated on June 6th, 2020

 4. Proceed to next step.

 Step 2.
-Set the "Function Discovery" services to Automatic.
+Set the Required Services to run Automatically.

 From Services panel, set the following two (2) services to auto start.